drizzd/octave-forge-archlinux/README.md

 ------

 There is a large number of octave packages, and this script helps you create a PKGBUILD automatically.
-It detect the latest package version released on octave.sf.net and reads necessary configurations from the package's DESCRIPTION file.
+It finds the latest package version released on octave.sf.net and reads necessary configurations from the package's DESCRIPTION file.